 - Other physiological differences.

-Breathalyzers clearly don’t measure, they only estimate, BAC.
+Breathalyzers clearly don’t measure, they only estimate BAC.
+And they’re often far from accurate.
 For more, visit Alcohol Breath Analyzer Accuracy .

 Economic Costs of Alcohol Abuse